China Travel Guide

 • The usage fee ranges between 20 cents to $1 Yuan/RMB depending on the location.

-• Be prepared to squat over while using the toilet; western style toilets are not that commonly used yet.
+• Be prepared to squat while using the toilet; western style toilets may not be fully installed in all areas of your tour as they are not commonly used everywhere.

 Currency Exchange